pschool-in/curriculum/content/grammar/parts-of-speech-2.md

 preposition
 ```
 The monkey went around with a basket to collect money from the spectators *after* the performance.
-The birds are singing sweetly *this* morning.
+The birds are singing sweetly *in* the garden.
 I saw a cart being pulled *by* an old donkey.
 The milkman’s buffaloes are bathing *in* the river.
 The sage placed his hand *on* the prince’s head to bless him.